Lest the obvious needs restating: everybody loves a character.

 His name change was approved by the New York State court on November 17, 1943, and approved by the Commissioner of Health on March 8, 1951.

 During this time, Ahbez met Anna Jacobson, who became his wife and the mother of his only child, Zoma.

 Little is known about the lives of Anna and/or Zoma Ahbez.
 Some pictures remain, which show Anna a kindred spirit to the earthy Ahbez.
 There are also photos of Zoma from childhood through his teenage years.
 Later pics have him sitting in the mountains meditating with his father—their likeness uncanny.

-Anna Ahbez died in 1964, age 35, from cancer.
+Anna Ahbez died in 1963, age 34, from bone cancer.
 Footage of her funeral shows family members and friends looking on as Ahbez sits crossed-legged by Anna’s gravestone, playing a gong, and reciting some unknown words (the footage being silent).
 This clip was posted in 2006 to the shadowboxstudio.com website.

 Anna’s brother, Al Jacobson, started the Garden of Eatin’ health food manufacturing company in 1971.

 Zoma Ahbez died of a drug overdose in 1969, having been found floating in a river.
 Some claimed foul play was involved.
 David Janowiak, a later trustee of Ahbez’s publishing, told one interviewer that Zoma’s death was a suicide.